JanJaniel/Yahtzee-Quick-Roll/README.md

 ## Introduction

 This game was inspired by a fun evening with friends playing the traditional Yahtzee game.
-The goal was to recreate the classic game in Java while beeing more "extreme" and fast-paced.
+The goal was to recreate the classic game in Java while beeing more fast-paced.

 ## Game Overview

-Extreme Yahtzee follows the standard Yahtzee rules, where players roll dices to make certain combinations and score points.
+It follows the standard Yahtzee rules, where players roll dices to make certain combinations and score points.
 However, this version introduces an element of speed.

 ## Key Features